White Springs is a town steeped in history. Click Here to learn some of the back story of the buildings in our town.

 main hipped roof of this wood-frame house.

-This vernacular style home was built in the early 1890s by the town's postal carrier, Newton Oliver Waldron, for his wife Susan Knowles Waldron and their four daughters.
+This home was built in 1860 by the town's postal carrier, Newton Oliver Waldron, for his wife Susan Knowles Waldron and their four daughters.
 With a center hall running through the entire structure, and a door at both ends, this breezeway kept the house cool in the days before air conditioning.
 Waldron met trains as a mail carrier and carried the postal bags about a mile from the depot to the post office.
-Two of the Waldron daughters, Mollie Kate and Jean, served as nurses in World War I. Another daughter, Laura, served as the assistant leader of the White Springs Girl Scout troop the first troop in Florida.
-While visiting White Springs for health reasons, Juliet Gordon Lowe founded the White Springs troop in 1912, and dedicated it as the second troop in the United States after the one in Savannah.
+Two of the Waldron daughters, Mollie Kate and Jean, served as nurses in World War I. Another daughter, Laura, served as the assistant leader of the White Springs Girl Scout troop, the first troop in Florida.
+While visiting White Springs for health reasons, Juliet Gordon Lowe founded the White Springs troop in 1912 and dedicated it as the second troop in the United States, after the first one in Savannah.
+It was also the Methodist Parsonage for a few years.

-Kendrick Homes a and b ~ These twin bungalows feature a front 2 gable and L-shaped porches that once fronted the street on each home.
-Each house also features double fireplaces that warmed the parlor and master bedroom.
+Kendrick Homes A and B – These twin bungalows featured two front gables and L-shaped porches that once fronted the street on each home.
+Each house also features triple fireplaces that warmed the parlor and two master bedrooms.

-Kendrick Home c~ This two-story vernacular style home featured a 2 double fireplace that heated one downstairs bedroom and two bedrooms upstairs.
+Kendrick Home C – This two-story home featured a double fireplace that heated one downstairs bedroom and two bedrooms upstairs.
 A sleeping porch upstairs on the back cooled the entire family on hot summer nights.
+This porch has now been converted into a bedroom.
+Lillian Shipp Saunders lived in this house as a teenager and was instrumental in starting Stephen Foster State Park in 1950.

 The town dentist, Dr. Ivey Kendrick and his wife Myrtle, built this two-story vernacular boarding house in 1905.
 At the turn of the century it was billed as "quite a favorite with the traveling public," and was operated by Archibald and Berta Avriett.
 Four large rooms upstairs and two downstairs were available to guests, as well as a dining room where boarders took their meals.
 The window to the right of the front door features square colored panes of stained glass.